Independent salary research. Not affiliated with BLS, NBRC, AARC, or any employer. Figures are estimates based on BLS OES May 2024 data.

 How much more do RRTs make than CRTs?

-Registered Respiratory Therapists (RRTs) earn $5,000 to $8,000 more per year than Certified Respiratory Therapists (CRTs) on average.
+Registered Respiratory Therapists (RRTs) earn approximately $5,400 more per year than Certified Respiratory Therapists (CRTs) on average (PayScale: $77,271 vs $71,855).
 Most hospitals now require or strongly prefer the RRT credential, and many states are phasing out the CRT as the entry-level standard.
+The TMC high-cut score plus passing the CSE earns the RRT.

 Which state pays respiratory therapists the most?